 4. Jejunoileitis - This form of Crohn's disease is an inflammation in the jejunum and the ileum which are the middle and the end part of the small intestines.
 According to the study, most of the people having jejunoileitis have inflammation in the other parts of the digestive tract.
 This is a serious type and can show symptoms outside the digestive tract.

-5. Crohn’s (granulomatous) colitis - This type of Crohn’s disease can cause many complications and it causes an inflammation in the colon.
+5. Crohn’s (granulomatous) colitis - This type of Crohn’s disease can cause many complications and it causes inflammation in the colon.
 It can cause symptoms like rectal bleeding, diarrhea, and people with Crohn’s colitis are at high risk of developing prostate cancer.

 Complications associated with Crohn’s disease